CLUB ADVISING AT SRJC

 - Please go to the Event Policies & Applications page for all details regarding: events, facilities use, campus service & equipment, food, travel, working with outside vendors, and contracts.

-- Food & Travel rules: Advisors don’t have to memorize the policy, but you’re responsible for ensuring students submit the Event Application before food is ordered or travel is booked.
+- Food & Travel rules: Advisors are responsible for confirming that an Event Application is submitted before food is ordered or travel is booked.

 - If the club name, SRJC branding, or club/college funds are used → it’s an official event and must follow Event Policies.